 Learn How to Make a Burlap Wreath.
-This diy burlap wreath is very simple to make and turns out gorgeous for less than $15.
+This DIY burlap wreath is very simple to make and turns out gorgeous for less than $15.

 When I drive through my neighborhood, I see beautiful front door wreaths on every other door.
-I see wreaths with the family initial, wreaths made from deco mesh or burlap and artificial flowers.
+Now, I love my front door but sometimes I want a little something that says hello to visitors.

 I recently showed you how to make a foam form from a pool noodle.
 I used that foam form to create this beautiful burlap wreath.
+You might also like this DIY Burlap Christmas Wreath Tutorial.

 Now before you look at this wreath and think it’s too difficult, I promise you it isn’t.
-I am not super crafty and I was able to put this together in no time at all.
-This burlap wreath tutorial is super easy.
+I am not super crafty, and I was able to put this together in no time at all.

 - Floral Pins